eric-asare/Drawing-App/README.md

-#  Socket.io Node-Express App Documentation
+#  Drawing App

 ## Description

-a Node-Express Drawing app that incorporates Socket.io.
+a *Node-Express* Drawing app that incorporates Socket.io.
 This webpage allow users to connect and draw in real time.

 The following are the useful UX decisions to enhance the overall experience.